lightalloy/what-i-have-learned/ruby/array_conversion_function.md

 Array(a: 'sheep', b: 'lamb') # => [[:a, 'sheep'], [:b, 'lamb']]
 ```

-May be useful when you need to be able to handle both singular values and collections (and accidental nil values)
+Useful when you need to handle both singular values and collections (and accidental nil values)

 ```ruby
 class Sheep